vackosar/vackosar.github.io/_posts/2020-09-15-double-descent-for-neural-network-and-multiple-descent.md

         class="figure-img img-fluid rounded"
         src="/images/double-descent-generalization-curve.webp"
         alt="Double Descent for fully connected NN on MNIST."/>
     <figcaption class="figure-caption">Bugged image - N_mix should be first, then N_0.
 Multiple Descent generalization curve (dimension normalized test loss as a function of number of parameters).
-Source TODO</figcaption>
+[Source](https://arxiv.org/abs/2008.01036)</figcaption>
 </figure>

+There is an bug in the generalization curve image above.
+The paper proves that the generalization curve can be pushed up if we introduce a gaussian mixture feature right after a standard gaussian.
+That makes sense, as gaussian mixture is easier to "mis-learn" than standard gaussian.

+While this is completely artificial model, it still interesting that we can have arbitrary number of descents contrary to the bias-variance dilemma.